awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_amazon_cognito_app/Readme.md

 ![AWS Tracking Application](images/pic2.png)

-After the user enters their credentials, they can access the web application.
+After the user enters their credentials, they can access the secured web application.

 ![AWS Tracking Application](images/pic3.png)